microsoft/mssql-docker/windows/mssql-server-windows-express/readme.md

-# mssql-server-2016-express-windows
+# mssql-server-windows-express
-This Dockerfile helps developers to get started using SQL Server 2016 Express in Windows Server Core Containers.
-The file downloads and installs SQL Server 2016 Express with the default setup parameters.
+This Dockerfile helps developers to get started using SQL Server Express in Windows Containers.
+The file downloads and installs SQL Server Express with the default setup parameters.

 ### Contents